What are you discipling to your kids?

 Have we given our kids free range to the influence of this world through hours a day in front of screens?

 Have we bought the lie that happiness and satisfaction are found in the things the world offers rather than God?
-Have we modeled this lifestyle to our kids?

 Have we passed off the responsibility to train them up in their faith to pastors, teachers, childcare workers, or grandparents?